KovaaK/SensitivityMatcher/README.md

 Press `Alt` `\` to halt (and clear residuals).

 Sub-increment accuracy is preserved between rotations.
-This means that you can use the script to measure any base yaw to high precision by observing drifts over many cycles (up to 16 significant digits).
-In other words, you gets more accurate as you perform more rotations.
+This means that you can use the script to measure any base yaw to high precision by observing drifts over many cycles (up to 16 significant digits). \
+In other words, the more rotation you perform the more precise you can measure.

-This eliminates the need to trust the accuracy of paywalled calculators, which typically use rough estimates from just one rotation.
-Their sub-increment errors builds up as they round to integer counts, and gets less accurate as they perform more rotations.
+This eliminates the need to trust the accuracy of paywalled calculators, which typically use rough estimates from just one rotation, since they can only perform integer count approximations.

 To measure an unknown sensitivity (such as if you are coming from a game that is not listed), select "Measure any game" and enter your best guess for the unknown value, then: